 There are generally three different kinds of strawberries.

-- June bearing- The strawberries usually set buds in the Fall and then flower and set fruit the following Spring, (usually June).
+- June bearing: The strawberries usually set buds in the Fall and then flower and set fruit the following Spring, (usually June).
 They have one large crop all at once before setting buds again in the Fall for the following year.

 I prefer ever bearing strawberries for the everyday backyard garden, as these plants will produce a steady crop throughout the summer providing a consistent source of fresh fruit. - Chef Markus

-Some popular varieties sold in North America are:
+Popular strawberry varieties sold in North America

 - Berries Basket White Hybrid - Everbearing | Ideal for growing in pots